zuixjs/cdnjs/documents/sparseCheckout.md

 Currently, cdnjs's repo is too huge and some people have issues with using it when it is this big.
 To get around the issue or repo size you can use `sparse-checkout`.
-It lets you check out only the files you want, so that the whole directory in your computer won't need to be 11GB, but only about 1GB (you can make this even smaller with shallow pull too!)
+It lets you check out only the files you want, so that the whole directory in your computer won't need to be 65 GB, but only about 2.2 GB (you can make this even smaller with shallow pull too!)

 Here are the steps: